Skip to content

 • Methods and attributes are inherited.

-• Java and C++ difference
+• Java and C++ have difference syntax and different types of inheritance.

 • Multiple inheritance possible in C++, not in Java.